 The stadium was designed by architect Eduardo Arroyo, and its form is unique, playing with the traditional conception of how a football ground should look.
 Light is at the forefront of the design, with translucent panels ensuring the interior is flooded with natural light during the day.
 In addition, the front edge of the roof has sections cut away, which again throws shafts of light on to the interior.
 To ensure that the fans do not receive a soaking, there are no sections of seating beneath these voids, ensuring that the stands have an interrupted, staccato feel to them.
 At night, lights within the translucent exterior ensure that the stadium has an almost incandescent white glow.
 It’s a theme that was also used in the development of the Estadio Nueva Balastera in Palencia.

 The seating is made up of a series of brightly coloured seats, which give the appearance of full occupancy, even when the stadium is empty.
-The players & officials changing facilities are accessed via a ramp in the south west corner, whilst the north west corner has a similar arrangement for the groundsman’s equipment.
+The players & officials changing facilities are accessed via a ramp in the south-west corner, whilst the north-west corner has a similar arrangement for the groundsman’s equipment.
 Club offices are also contained within this block.
 Instead of being a separate entity, the floodlight towers rise out of the body of the stadium.
-Rather than pointing towards the pitch, these towers are at right angles to to the playing surface, however their lighting gantries are angled to ensure illumination.
-The coup de grace however is provided by the stadium’s exterior which is made up of a series of turrets, which undulate around the stadium, like a cubist wave.
+Rather than pointing towards the pitch, these towers are at right angles to the playing surface, however, their lighting gantries are angled to ensure illumination.
+The coup de grace, however, is provided by the stadium’s exterior which is made up of a series of turrets, which undulate around the stadium, like a cubist wave.
 It’s all very daring for a stadium, yet in keeping with the new wave of urban architecture that has exploded across the city of Bilbao in the past decade.

 The new Campo de Lasesarre (Not, I hasten to add the Estadio Nuevo Lasesarre) is a striking piece of architecture that plays with your own notions of what you have come to expect in a stadium.
 I am all for exciting and challenging stadium architecture, but it has to deliver on the simple premise of does it work, and I’m not so sure that it does.
 It really belongs in Legoland, not La Liga.